QMCPACK/qmcpack/docs/methods.rst

       paper in preparation.

       The v1 and v3 algorithms are size-consistent and are important advances over the previous v0 non-size-consistent algorithm.
 We highly recommend investigating the importance of size-consistency.

--  ``scaleweight``: This is the scaling weight per Umrigar/Nightingale.
-   CUDA only.

 -  ``MaxAge``: Set the weight of a walker to min(currentweight,0.5) after a walker has not moved for ``MaxAge`` steps.
 Needed if